mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 generated: "2024-10-05T16:02:23.746987961Z"
 ```

-Your release will also be available under [Releases](https://github.com/mansunkuo/k8s-summit-2024/releases).
+Your release will also be available under the [Releases](https://github.com/mansunkuo/k8s-summit-2024/releases) section.

 ### Install a Remote Chart
-We've added a READOME in the previous step.
-Most imkportant instruction are available in the README of the chart.
+We've added a README in the previous step.
+Most important instructions are available in the README of the chart.
 Here are some execution result.

 Add the repo:
 ```bash